-Muskegon Community College Associate Degree Nursing students who have enrolled in clinical nursing courses in the nursing major are eligible to apply for transfer admission to Michigan State University into the concurrent enrollment Bachelor of Science in Nursing (BSN) program or the GVSU Bachelor of Science in Nursing (BSN) program.
-Acceptance is determined by the applicant's previous academic record.
+Muskegon Community College Associate Degree Nursing students who have enrolled in clinical nursing courses in the nursing major are eligible to apply for concurrent enrollment in the Bachelor of Science in Nursing at either Michigan State University or Grand Valley State University.
+Students interested in this option should contact the appropriate university for more details.
+Acceptance into these programs are determined by the applicant's previous academic record.
 Admission to the program is competitive; the most qualified candidates are selected from the pool of candidates meeting the minimum criteria.

 Licensed Practical Nurses and other individuals with prior nursing education have the opportunity to enter into the curriculum with advanced placement.
-Students seeking an Associate in

-Applied Science Nursing (AAS) who have previously obtained the LPN or LVN licensure must possess an unencumbered license and current work experience.
+Students seeking an Associate in Applied Science Nursing (AAS) who have previously obtained the LPN or LVN licensure must possess an unencumbered license and current work experience.